Bluffton holds second Discovery Day downtown

-Small shops and businesses line Main Street in downtown Bluffton and today, the community was invited to discover exactly what the town has in store.
+Small shops and businesses line Main Street in downtown Bluffton and on Saturday, the community was invited to discover exactly what the town has in store.

 Downtown Bluffton merchants hosted the second Discovery Day of the Summer where over a dozen shops had special deals and steals for people to shop through.
 From bike and flower shops, to cafes and sweet shops, there was a variety of local businesses to support.